-Includes 30 scholarships ranging from $35,000 ($140,000 total for four years) to full tuition.
-In February, Westmont invites 100 Presidential Scholarship recipients who applied Early Action I & II to a two-day competition for the 30 awards.
+Includes at least 60 scholarships covering 85% of tuition.
+In February, Westmont invites some Presidential Scholarship recipients who applied Early Action I & II to compete for the awards.

 Talent scholarships are available in athletics, art, theatre and music.
 Applicants interested in these programs should contact the respective departments and follow the instructions for the application process and deadlines.
 Athletes are encouraged to visit the athletics website and submit a "Recruit Me" form found here.

 To create an academic community rich in cultural diversity, Westmont offers a Cultural Diversity Award of $1,000.
 Incoming students who desire to incorporate their intercultural experiences into the Westmont learning environment should apply for this competitive, need-based scholarship.
 You can find the application here.
 Incoming students for Spring 2019 may apply by December 1, 2018.
 The 2018-2019 application deadline for Early Action admitted students is February 1 and Regular Decision is March 1.

 |Application Type||Application Deadline||Apply for